Energy Efficiency and Conservation Block Grant Program (EECBG)

 Office of Energy Efficiency & Renewable Energy (EERE)

-To directly invest in projects that develop, promote, implement, and manage energy efficiency and conservation, including clean energy.
+To directly invest in or provide technical assistance vouchers for projects that develop, promote, implement, and manage energy efficiency and conservation, including clean energy.

 Applicant and/or Project Eligibility Requirements

-Cities, towns and villages with a population of at least 35,000 are eligible to apply; at a minimum, the ten largest cities in each state, including Puerto Rico, regardless of population, are eligible to apply; all other cities, villages, and towns can apply for EECBG funds through their state.
+Cities, towns and villages with a population of at least 35,000 are eligible for this formula funding; at a minimum, the ten largest cities in each state, including Puerto Rico, regardless of population, are eligible to apply; all other cities, villages, and towns can apply for EECBG funds or technical assistance through their state.

 Consider using funds to enhance or enable innovative energy financing strategies that spread project costs out over time or capture additional incentives.
 These may be more complex, but can often extend the impact - bill savings and energy savings were at least 2X higher in the original EECBG program than other efforts when EECBG funds were utilized for more ambitious and/or "complex" financial incentive programs.